Your Guide to Planning, Planting, and Growing Crocus

 Depth and Spacing: Crocus look best when they are planted in groups of 3 to 9 bulbs.
 Space them 3" apart on center and plant 3” deep.

 Planting Tips: Crocus are not fussy and will thrive almost anywhere you plant them.
-They grow best in well-drained soil but will also tolerate both sandy and clay soils.
+They grow best in loose, well-drained soil but will also tolerate both sandy and clay soils.

 Unlike some bulbs, crocus don’t mind competition from neighboring plants.
 Just be certain the foliage gets plenty of sunlight until it fades away.